Parameter-Efficient Language Model Tuning with Active Learning in Low-Resource Settings: Experiments

 \section{Experiments}

-In this section, we first examine the performance of PEFT methods in comparison to FFT within passive learning scenarios.
-Subsequently, we conduct a battery of experiments in AL settings to explore their efficacy further.
+In this section, we first examine the performance of PEFT methods in comparison to FFT with passive learning and then proceed to analyze the application of PEFT in AL settings.